hydrology-tep/documentation/source/apps/wois_app.rst

 **1) Directly on QGIS (VM)**

-Click on the button to open HEP Plugin
+Click on the button to open the HEP Plugin.

 .. figure:: ../includes/hep_data_button.png
 	:scale: 80%